 Dr. Suarez’ interests focus on adolescent traumatic stress and substance abuse, treatment for anxiety disorders among urban youth, and empowering communities to address community violence and its impact on youth and families.
 Dr. Suarez has developed and is currently evaluating and disseminating an integrated intervention targeting traumatic stress and substance abuse problems in adolescents.

 Dr. Volpe is the Medical Director of the Pediatric Stress and Anxiety Disorder Clinic.
 She is also the Program Director of the Child and Adolescent Psychiatry Fellowship.
-Dr. Volpe is interested in the diagnosis and treatment of anxiety disorders; particularly selective mutism, OCD, and posttraumatic stress disorder.
+Dr. Volpe is interested in the diagnosis and treatment of anxiety disorders, particularly selective mutism, OCD, and posttraumatic stress disorder.
+She focuses on implementing evidence-based treatments for these and other anxiety disorders.
+In addition, she is interested in collaborating with primary care providers to disseminate high quality mental health care to in need populations with less access to child psychiatrists.
+She works with the Illinois DocAssist program providing education and consultation to pediatric primary care providers as well as teaching trainees within the hospital and college of medicine.

 Call today to speak with one of our intake coordinators.
 312.996.7723